David00/rpi-power-monitor/README.md

 > Maybe the voltage reference should be changed for a fixed voltage or a part that has already the integrated divider.
 Or some LDO to be fixed at 1.75V (not a common voltage) ?
 At the end, depending on your analog signal, a VREF at 1.5V would also work.

-### Please see the [project Wiki] for my board example and layout and David's wiki (https://github.com/David00/rpi-power-monitor/wiki#quick-start--table-of-contents) for detailed setup instructions.
-I also added there some usefull command under putty to get access to Influg and try some queries
+### Please see the [project Wiki] for my board example + layout.
+I also added there some usefull command under putty to get access to Influg without using Grafana and try there some queries.
+You will also find usefull comment for a Cost of Use dashboard under Grafana.
+Keep aneye on David's wiki (https://github.com/David00/rpi-power-monitor/wiki#quick-start--table-of-contents) for detailed setup instructions.

-Try to install on OranPiOne+ with Armbian 20.11.6 Buster with Linux 5.10.4-sunxi64.
-Issue to install from "requirements.txt"
-> Prettytable, usend only in PowerMonitor.PY (ModuleNotFoundError: No module named 'setuptools' --- Command "python setup.py egg_info" failed with error code 1 in /tmp/pip-install-q0zgebr9/prettytable/

-> spidev

-Had to install Setuptool (sudo apt-get install python3-setuptools)  + pip3 install wheel + sudo apt-get install libhdf5-dev